mnm678/CSStudyInstruments/bugs/sed_filetype.md

 * Current Stage: Bug Identified
 * Brief description (This can change as you progress) :

-The sed command does not error when the filetype is changed to a directory in crash simulator.
+The sed command does not error when the filetype is changed to a FIFO in crash simulator.

 ## Updates